Next Show Date: Saturday 18th August 2018

 Adobe Acrobat document [187KB]

-Cattle will be under cover for the 2014 Gosforth Agricultural show
+Cattle will be under cover at the Gosforth Agricultural show

 Cattle and Sheep classes will be held subject to the arrangements being approved by DEFRA and all the exhibitors must make themselves aware of, and comply with the relevant DFFRA regulations in force at the time of the Show.